Who needs condo insurance?

 Why Condo Owners Need HO6 Insurance

 Condo owners are in a very different situation from renters or from those who own houses.
+Whether you have bare walls or fine art covering your condo, a solid condo insurance policy is important for all residents.

 If you own a house, you own the whole building plus (usually) the land it sits on.
 If you rent, you’re not responsible for the structure, just your possessions.
 But if you own a condo unit, you own a small portion of the entire building.
 If disaster strikes, you need some kind of additional coverage to account for any damage to the parts of the building you personally own, plus property damage for your possessions.
 That’s precisely what HO6 insurance is designed to do.